philzook58/philzook58.github.io/_posts/2021-12-22-datalog-egraph-deux.md

 I note that the souffle authors have a [similar example](https://github.com/souffle-lang/souffle/blob/master/tests/example/rewrite/rewrite.dl) to the above in their test folder

 How useful might magic transforms be for proving purposes?

+You can have (and must have) different `eq` relations if you have multiple ADTs you've defined.
+This is good and bad.